 All Nutrition courses are blocked for students who are not enrolled in one of our programs.
 We must manually put in overrides for each student for each course.
-From time to time, we may miss an override.
-If you have trouble getting into one of the nutrition courses, please contact Jennifer Bathgate or Kirsten Straughan, so we may give you an override.
+From time-to-time, we miss an override.
+If you have trouble getting into one of the nutrition courses, please contact Jennifer Bathgate, Adrienne Regis or Kirsten Straughan, so we may give you an override.
 We cannot give overrides for courses outside of our department, including other programs within AHS.
-If you need to get into a course in another department, then you will have to contact that department directly for an override.
+If you need to get into a course in another department, then you will have to contact the department directly for an override.